Amesbury Parish Church

 PARISH/DIOCESAN CYCLES OF PRAYER

 COVID-19 update.
-The PCC will review and update its risk assessment measures in the light of further guidance from the national Church and Diocese.
-However, the following adjustments are being made initially:
+The PCC will continue to review and update its risk assessment measures in the light of further guidance from the national Church and Diocese.
+However, the following adjustments are in place:

 Pre-booking is no longer necessary, but please book in on arrival at church.

-The wearing of face coverings continues to be recommended.
+The wearing of face coverings continues to be encouraged, but is a matter of personal choice.

 The Parish Eucharist will continue to be live-streamed, as previously, at 10am on Sundays.
 You can join us via our Facebook page or the website – details of which are at the end of this pew sheet.